azukaar/Cosmos-Server/readme.md

  * **Authentication Server** 👦👩 With strong security, **multi-factor authentication** and multiple strategies (**OpenId**, forward headers, HTML)
  * **Container manager** 🐋🔧 To easily manage your containers and their settings, keep them up to date as well as audit their security.
 Includes docker-compose support!
  * **VPN** 🌐🔒 To securely access your applications from anywhere, without having to open ports on your router.
+ * **Monitoring** 📈📊 Fully persisting and real-time monitoring with customizable alerts and notifications, so you can be notified of any issue.
  * **Identity Provider** 👦👩 To easily manage your users, **invite your friends and family** to your applications without awkardly sharing credentials.
 Let them request a password change with an email rather than having you unlock their account manually!
  * **SmartShield technology** 🧠🛡 Automatically secure your applications without manual adjustments (see below for more details).
 Includes anti-bot and anti-DDOS strategies.